-As you may have noticed by now, Siri’s voice got an overhaul in iOS 7, adjusted just slightly from the now famous female voice used in countless Apple commercials to a variation that is just slightly different, but a bit more refined.
+As you may have noticed by now, Siri’s voice got an overhaul in the new iOS versions, adjusted just slightly from the now famous female voice used in countless Apple commercials to a variation that is just slightly different, but a bit more refined.
 The new voice sounds great, but if for some reason you aren’t thrilled with Siri’s new voice, or you’d just prefer to hear something different for a while, you can actually change Siri’s voice completely by switching the voice gender.
-Doing this directly is a new Settings feature added along with iOS 7, and here’s how to switch Siri from a guy or girl:
+Doing this directly is a new Settings feature added along with iOS, and here’s how to switch Siri from a guy or girl:

 - Open Settings, then go to “General” and “Siri”